chimera-linux/cports/Packaging.md

 #### meta

 A metapackage `build_style`.
 It merely defines empty `do_fetch` as well as `do_install`.
-All empty packages must use this build style, including subpackages; metasubpackages of normal packages must mark themselves with this.
-This is the only time a subpackage sets `build_style`.
+Packages with this build-style are allowed to be empty by default, others need to use the `empty` option.

 #### cmake